conroywhitney/PeARL-stack/docs/getting-started.md

       todos={@todos}
     />
     """
+    # ↑ That's it! @todos flows to React as props
+    # When @todos changes, React automatically re-renders
+    # No handleEvent needed on the React side
   end

+  # handle_event/3 receives events from React's pushEvent()
+  # "create_todo" matches pushEvent("create_todo", {...})
+  # %{"title" => title} pattern-matches the payload and extracts `title`
   def handle_event("create_todo", %{"title" => title}, socket) do
+    # Create a new todo via Ash
+    # for_create/3 builds a "changeset" (a pending change)
+    # Ash.create!/1 executes it and saves to database
     MyApp.Todos.Todo
     |> Ash.Changeset.for_create(:create, %{title: title})
     |> Ash.create!()

+    # Re-fetch all todos and update assigns
+    # live_react will automatically push new props to React
     todos = MyApp.Todos.Todo |> Ash.read!()
     {:noreply, assign(socket, :todos, todos)}
+    # ↑ :noreply means "don't send a separate reply"
+    # The assign change IS the reply (via live_react)
   end

   def handle_event("complete_todo", %{"id" => id}, socket) do
+    # Fetch the specific todo by ID
     MyApp.Todos.Todo
     |> Ash.get!(id)
+    # Build an update changeset using the :complete action
+    # Remember: :complete can ONLY set completed=true (by design!)
     |> Ash.Changeset.for_update(:complete, %{})
     |> Ash.update!()

+    # Re-fetch and update — React re-renders automatically
     todos = MyApp.Todos.Todo |> Ash.read!()
     {:noreply, assign(socket, :todos, todos)}
   end